Nazi Party/Foreign Organization: History

-Ideological training and congruity of all party comrades with the interests of the German nation were the principal tasks of the NSDAP/AO.
-It was assigned the mandate of uniting all Party members (and members of Nazi Party affiliated organizations) living abroad in a loosely affiliated group and to educate them in the philosophy, ideology and political programs of the Nazi Party for the betterment of Germany.
-The AO was not a Fifth Column organization and had ten basic principles to be followed that included:
+The NSDAP/AO's main responsibilities were ideological training and ensuring that all party members aligned with the interests of the German nation.
+It aimed to unite all Party members (and members of Nazi Party-affiliated organizations) living abroad in a loosely connected group and to educate them in the philosophy, ideology, and political programs of the Nazi Party for Germany's betterment.
+The AO was not a Fifth Column organization and adhered to ten fundamental principles, which included: